Air Fried Crispy Chicken Po'Boy with Spicy Remoulade Slaw

 on a 2,000 calorie diet.

 Place the slider bun bottoms in a greased 13 x 9 casserole dish.
-Spoon 1 tablespoon of pasta sauce over each slider bottom.
+Spoon 1 tablespoon of marinara sauce over each slider bottom.

-Cut each Crispy Chicken Strip to fit on a slider bottom.
+Cut each chicken strip to fit on a slider bottom.
 Spoon remaining pasta sauce over the chicken.
 Place 2 cheese squares on top of chicken and then cover with slider bun tops.

 In a small saucepan, melt the butter with the garlic and dried oregano.
 Brush melted garlic butter over the slider tops and sprinkle with parmesan cheese.